 Can you wear Tracthen as a tourist?

 Sure!!!
+Read my entire guide to What to Wear to Oktoberbest.
 In fact, there are Tracthen stores all over Munich!
 Pop into any of them and get a custom fitted, authentic Lederhosen or Dirndl to have a souvenir of your trip that will bring back many fond (or maybe just fuzzy?) memories for years to come!